FoRuby/aniki_bot/README.md

 1. Administrator can close the event through the ``Close`` button.
 After that, the bill for the event will be evenly distributed among its participants.
 2. Administrator can edit event params through the ``Update`` button.
 3. Administrator can exclude participants of the event through the ``Kick User`` button.
+3. Administrator can promote participants of the event through the ``Add Admin`` button.
+3. Administrator can add Description to event through the ``Add Description`` button.

 ### User form
 This form is available through the command ``/me``